ionic-team/ionic-site/docs/nightly/api/directive/onHold/index.md

 Touch stays at the same location for 500ms.
+Similar to long touch events available for AngularJS and jQuery.